TripSage/TripSage/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Respect

+Respecting the ideas, innovations, amendments we make is one of the top aspects required in our code of conduct.
+We see leaders in everybody.
+Leader can be anyone whose are obsessed with customers, requirements, purpose of the work.